 New Year’s resolutions are easily made and easily broken, right?
 Well, not anymore!
-With a smartphone or tablet you can download the right apps to keep up your resolve throughout 2016.
+With a smartphone or tablet, you can download the right apps to keep up your resolve throughout the year.

 According to a report from Reuters, 87 percent of Americans made resolutions in the studied year, but far less actually accomplished them.
 Research from the University of Scranton estimates that within six months only 40- 46 percent of those who make New Year’s resolutions accomplish their goals.
 Some of the most commonly broken vows include losing weight, saving money, and being less stressed.

-If you’re determined to make some changes in 2016, consider these Mindful Apps™ for keeping New Year’s resolutions:
+If you’re determined to make some changes this year, consider these Mindful Apps™ for keeping New Year’s resolutions:

 - Lead a healthier life.
 To learn more about the food you buy, consider the Fooducate app.
 It allows you to scan the barcode of food products in the grocery store and get the latest nutritional critiques and suggestions.
 If you’re looking for an electronic personal trainer consider Nike Training Club app and Workout Trainer app.